menicgiulia/CPIExtract/README.md

 ##### Option A: Local execution

 When running the pipeline locally, it is essential to load the databases first.
 To do this, please refer to the example jupyter notebook `Comp2Prot_example.ipynb` and follow the instructions in cell `[2]: Load in Required Datasets`.
+Before loading the data make sure you are in the parent directory of `data` or adjust `data_path` according to your setup.

 ```python
 from CPIExtract import Comp2Prot, Prot2Comp